jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 ]
 ```

-6. The JSON file is [GZIP'ed](https://www.gzip.org/) and uploaded to Amazon S3 along with an uncompressed [JSON Manifest file](https://docs.aws.amazon.com/quicksight/latest/user/supported-manifest-file-format.html) used by QuickSight to create [Data Sources from S3-hosted data](https://docs.aws.amazon.com/quicksight/latest/user/working-with-data-sources.html).
+6. The JSON file is uploaded to Amazon S3 along with a [JSON Manifest file](https://docs.aws.amazon.com/quicksight/latest/user/supported-manifest-file-format.html) used by QuickSight to create [Data Sources from S3-hosted data](https://docs.aws.amazon.com/quicksight/latest/user/working-with-data-sources.html).

-7. A QuickSight Data Source is created from the JSON Manifest which references the GZIP'ed JSON file we created in Step 5.
+7. A QuickSight Data Source is created from the JSON Manifest which references the JSON file we created in Step 5 that contains our extracted ElectricEye findings.

 8. A QuickSight Data Set is [prepared](https://docs.aws.amazon.com/quicksight/latest/user/preparing-data.html) from the Data Source in Step 7.
 This Data Set will perform transformations of the raw JSON file, load it into QuickSight's [SPICE Engine](https://docs.aws.amazon.com/quicksight/latest/user/how-quicksight-works.html), and be used for the creation of an [Analysis](https://docs.aws.amazon.com/quicksight/latest/user/working-with-analyses.html).